ImanRHT/Time_Series_Prediction/README.md

 # Time_Series_Prediction
-Modeling and Prediction of Time-Series with Recurrent Neural Networks (RNN) with Forex Data
+Modeling and Prediction of Time-Series with Recurrent Neural Networks (RNN)